danbev/learning-ai/notes/llama.md

 ```
 `n_ubatch` will be set to 13 as `n_tokens` is less that `n_ubatch` which is
 512 in this case.
 Then a ubatch will be reserved, so lets take a closer look
 at what that does.
-And just clarify that this is a function of the `llama_sbatch`
+And just to clarify that this is a function of the
-struct.
-Also keep in mind that the `seq` vector will have one entry in our case
+`llama_sbatch` struct.
+Also keep in mind that the `seq` vector will have one
-as this was set in `from_batch` earlier (which has a length of 13):
+entry in our case as this was set in `from_batch` earlier (which has a length of
+13) previously:
 ```c++
     llama_ubatch reserve_ubatch(size_t n_ubatch, bool has_embd = false) {
         // clear empty sequences